Golden Record – The Holy Grail!?

 5. Regulatory Compliance:

-• Traceability: the golden record provides a clear audit trail, making it easier to meet regulatory requirements and conduct audits.
+• Traceability: The golden record provides a clear audit trail, simplifying regulatory compliance and audits.

 Synergies of integrating a UTXO-based Blockchain with Finos CDM, and FpML